Freebase vs. Salt Nicotine: What’s the Difference?

-When choosing an e-liquid, you’ll often see two types of nicotine: freebase and nicotine salt ("nic salt" or just "salt").
+When choosing an e-liquid, you’ll often see two types of nicotine: freebase and salt nicotine ("nic salt", "nicotine salt", or just "salt").
 Both deliver nicotine but in slightly different ways — and knowing the difference can help you pick the right vape for your style.

 Freebase Nicotine